-A discretionary annual bonus in an amount of up to 3 times the monthly cost of employment, according to the recommendation of the Chairman of the Board and as shall be approved by the compensation committee and the Board of Directors (the "Board"), according to criteria to be determined in advance for each year (the "Discretionary Bonus").
+A discretionary annual bonus, in a sum up to 3 times the monthly cost of employment, according to the recommendation of the Chairwoman of the Board and as approved by the compensation committee and the board of directors, according to criteria to be determined in advance for each year ("Discretionary Bonus").

-In addition, Mr. Henkin shall be entitled to an annual bonus that will be based on the following two components and will be calculated as follows (the "Measurable Bonus"):
+In addition, Mr. Henkin shall be entitled to an annual bonus that will be based on accomplishment of the FFO target and/or the NOI target, as specified in Note 33C(3) to the Financial Statements ("Measurable Bonus").